 Sanction Scanner Solution for MSBs

 There are heavy regulations in the UK to prevent money laundering in businesses.
-One sector subject to these regulations is the money services.
-MSBs offer money transfer services, so transactions involve many financial risks, such as money laundering and terrorist financing.
-MSBs can perform AML and KYC procedures so that they can identify the risks of their clients and partners as well.
+One sector subject to these regulations is money services.
+UK MSBs offer money transfer services, so transactions involve many financial risks, such as money laundering and terrorist financing.
+UK MSBs can perform AML and KYC procedures so that they can identify the risks of their clients and partners as well.
 In addition, they can receive alerts for any suspicious transaction done with the AML Transaction Monitoring, so they can be prepared SARs when required by regulations.

 We provide solutions that meet MSBs AML needs with our global enforcement, Adverse Media, PEP, and sanction lists.
 MSBs can perform CDD and KYC transactions in accordance with their obligations with our AML Screening and Monitoring Software to avoid financial crime risks.
 In addition, with Our AML Transaction Monitoring Software, MSBs can automatically detect high-risk and suspicious activities by creating their own rules and scenarios without any coding knowledge.
 In this way, businesses can be protected from potential financial crime risks and legal penalties.
-For detailed information, you can contact us or request a demo.